 A bicycle accident can change your life forever, and unfortunately, such accidents are far too common in our state.
-If you have been involved in a bicycle accident caused by someone else’s negligence, the experienced attorneys at Fales & Fales can help you pursue justice.
+If you have been injured in a bicycle accident caused by someone else’s negligence, the experienced attorneys at Fales & Fales can help you pursue justice.

 Maine Bicycle Accident Statistics